oshi/oshi/UPGRADING.md

 # Guide to upgrading from OSHI 2.x to 3.x

-The most significant change in OSHI 3.0 is the separation of JSON output to a separate artifact.
-Users of `oshi-core` who do not require JSON will find the API much the same except as noted below.
+The most significant change in OSHI 3.0 is the separation of JSON output to a separate artifact, filtering output using configurable properties.
+Users of `oshi-core` who do not require JSON will find most of the API the same except as noted below.
 Those who use JSON will find improved functionality in the `oshi-json` module.

-## API Changes - oshi-core and oshi-json
+## API Changes - oshi-core

 The `CentralProcessor`'s `getSystemIOWaitTicks()` and `getSystemIrqTicks()` methods were removed.
 The `getSystemCpuLoadTicks()` now include the IOWait and